Follow Us! ThumbsUp

 • Big data: The vendor leverages big data to prevent abuse, block attempts at hacking into customer accounts, and protect from fraud.

-• Caters to PSPs: Signifyd boasts a purpose-built solution for payment service providers that includes SCA exemption management and transaction risk analysis.
+• Caters to payment service providers (PSPs): Signifyd boasts a purpose-built solution for PSPs that includes Secure Customer Authentication (SCA) exemption management and transaction risk analysis.

 Signifyd Cons

-• Chargeback guarantee model: A big pull for online merchants is the chargeback guarantee it provides, but this can incentivize the solution to err on the side of caution, potentially resulting in more false positives than without such a guarantee.
+• Chargeback guarantee model: A big pull for online merchants is its chargeback guarantee, but this can incentivize the solution to err on the side of caution, potentially resulting in more false positives than solutions without such a guarantee.

-Boston-based company BioCatch proposes advanced biometrics and behavior analysis to minimize risk and prevent fraud – and has been doing so for over a decade, since its 2011 beginnings.
+Boston-based company BioCatch proposes advanced biometrics and behavior analysis to minimize risk and prevent fraud – and has been doing so since 2011.

 It is certainly no understatement to label BioCatch as pioneering, considering it holds over 60 biometrics patents, in part owing to its founder’s prior involvement in cyberwarfare and military operations.
-The BioCatch strategy focuses almost exclusively on behavior analysis, yet does it so well that it is a valuable addition to the product stacks of high-risk enterprises.
+The BioCatch strategy focuses almost exclusively on behavior analysis and does it so well that it is a valuable addition to the product stacks of high-risk enterprises.

 BioCatch Pricing